carolineshipley/stock-analysis/README.md

     Next i
 ## Summary
 ### Advantages and Disadvantages of Refactoring Code
-The main advantages of refacturing a code is that the code runs in a more organized way, it's easier to read, easier to debug and runs more efficiently.
+The main advantage of refactoring a code is that the code runs in a more organized way, making easier to read, easier to debug and runs more efficiently.

-But there's also some disavantages to this suck as the possibility of introducing bugs to the code and in some cases may cost more to refacture than to rewite the code.
+But there's also some disadvantages to this suck as the possibility of introducing bugs to the code and in some cases may cost more to refactore than to rewrite the code.
 ### Advantages and Disadvantages of Original and Refactored VBA script
-The main advantage of refacturing the code was decreasing considerable the time to run it.
+The main advantage of refactoring the code was decreasing considerable the time to run it.
 As mentioned above the run time went from 1.7 seconds to 0.2 seconds on average.

-Below is an example of the run time for 2017 and 2018 after refacturing.
+Below is an example of the run time for 2017 and 2018 after refactoring.

-The disavantage encounter was getting caught up on little bugs which is very time consuming to debug when trying to change an existing code.
+The disadvantage encountered was getting caught up on little bugs which is very time consuming to debug when trying to change an existing code.
-#### Stock Analysis for 2017 on Refactured Code
+#### Stock Analysis for 2017 on Refactored Code
 ![VBA 2017 Screenshot](https://github.com/carolineshipley/stock-analysis/blob/main/Resources/VBA_Challenge_2017.PNG)
-#### Stock Analysis for 2018 on Refactured Code
+#### Stock Analysis for 2018 on Refactored Code
 ![VBA 2018 Screenshot](https://github.com/carolineshipley/stock-analysis/blob/main/Resources/VBA_Challenge_2018.PNG)